 As with our existing Risk Rating, RightShip welcome feedback on any missing/additional/inconsistent information directly through the SVIS™ portal or via firstname.lastname@example.org

-What is the relationship between the Carbon War Room’s www.shippingefficiency.org website and RightShip?
+What is the relationship between Rocky Mountain Institute’s www.shippingefficiency.org website and RightShip?

-Founded by Sir Richard Branson, the Carbon War Room is a global, independent, not for profit NGO which seeks to accelerate the adoption of business solutions that reduce carbon emissions at gigaton scale and advance the low-carbon economy.
+Rocky Mountain Institute —an independent nonprofit founded in 1982—transforms global energy use to create a clean, prosperous, and secure low-carbon future.
 RightShip is leading the charge in the campaign against carbon within the shipping transport sector– via the Shippingefficiency.org website - and provides the backend support to this free initiative.

 Subscribers to the RightShip system are able to access an enhanced version of the metrics provided to the Shipping Efficiency website to better recognise behaviours and operations which are above compliance.
 A customer’s own vetting histories automatically capture a vessel’s environmental particulars to enable sustainability benchmarking performance and trending analytics to be calculated.